Sticker sorting by size is where it’s at.

 Sticker sorting by size cleans up those stickers lurking in the art car’s bottom drawer and underneath the couch—double win.

 So let’s scoop up the big and little stickers.
 This preschool math activity is one that children will play for years to come!

-RELATED: Keeping activities hands-on is most important.
-That is why our activity cards have quick and simple ways you can encourage learning through play at home.
+RELATED: Our activity cards have quick and simple ways you can encourage learning through play at home.

 Start talking with your preschooler about sorting by size now.

 You can begin by adding size comparisons into your daily conversation:

 Sorting by size comparisons will help build prior knowledge of what your children will learn on a deeper grade school level.